 Covering clear-vinyl windows offers fool-proof protection from harmful UV and dirt.
 The downside-other than cost and the added time before and after sailing-is the risk of abrasive wear between the cover (typically Sunbrella) and the window.
 We’ve heard of folks using textured Phifertex covers and finding that their windows have a fine checkerboard pattern within six months.
 Weve also heard reports of damage in windy harbors from the covers constant flapping; in the wind, the best solution seems to be consistent cleaning and use of protectants.

 Some folks use Sunbrella with an integral lining, but dirt can imbed in the lining, resulting in worse abrasion than plain fabric.
 Wear is very often related to the size of the dirt particles, and lined Sunbrella can hold larger particles than unlined Sunbrella.

 For the best of both worlds, we suspended awning covers over the dodger windows.
 Theres no chance of abrasion even if the window is salt- and dirt-encrusted; UV and bird bombs are blocked; and they can even provide expanded shade and reduce the need to close the windows for a passing shower at anchor.

-Rinse the windows with water before polishing, and change to a fresh cloth every 5 to 20 square feet, depending on how clean the window was at the start.
+Rinse the windows with water after each sail and before each polishing.
+Change to a fresh cloth every 5 to 20 square feet, depending on how clean the window was at the start.
 Turn the cloth frequently.

 If you plan to roll up your windows regularly, youll likely be happier with a thinner vinyl material (30 mil vs. 40 mil) or more flexible products (OSea and Regalite, vs. the stiffer Strataglass) since less force is required and less scratching results.